 All entries will be displayed – anonymously prior to judging – on the Guild’s website.

-Based in Deeside, North Wales, FMC is a leading supplier of both speciality and generic crop protection products, foliar nutrition (including a wide range of advanced micronutrient products), soluble fertilisers and adjuvants to UK agriculture, horticulture, industrial and amenity sectors as well as to overseas markets.
+FMC in the UK is a leading supplier of pesticides, foliar nutrition products and soluble fertilisers, bio-stimulants and adjuvants to the UK agriculture, horticulture, industrial and amenity sectors, as well as to overseas markets.